Jingle All the Way: Plot

-In Minneapolis, workaholic mattress salesman Howard Langston loves his wife, Liz, and nine-year-old son, Jamie, but rarely finds time for them.
+In Minneapolis, workaholic mattress salesman Howard Langston loves his wife Liz, and nine-year-old son Jamie, but rarely finds time for them.
 He is often put in a bad light by his neighbor, divorcé Ted Maltin, who harbors unrequited feelings for Liz.
-After missing Jamie's karate class graduation due to being pulled over by Officer Hummel, Howard resolves to redeem himself by fulfilling his Christmas wish for a Turbo Man action figure based on the popular television superhero, despite Liz having asked him to buy the toy two weeks earlier, which Howard forgot about.
-On Christmas Eve, Howard sets out to buy the toy, but finds that every store has sold out, and in the process develops a rivalry with Myron Larabee, a postal worker father with the same goal.
+Howard misses Jamie's karate class graduation, due to being pulled over by Officer Hummel.

+Howard resolves to redeem himself by fulfilling Jamie's Christmas wish for a Turbo Man action figure based on the popular television superhero.
+Liz in fact asked him to buy the toy two weeks earlier, which he forgot about.
+On Christmas Eve, Howard sets out to buy the toy but finds that every store has sold out.
+In the process he develops a rivalry with Myron Larabee, a postal worker father with the same goal.

-In desperation, Howard attempts to buy a figure from a counterfeit ring run by con artists dressed in Santa suits, which results in a massive fight in the warehouse that is broken up by the police.
-Howard narrowly escapes arrest by posing as an undercover officer.
+In desperation, Howard attempts to buy a figure from a counterfeit ring run by con artists dressed in Santa suits, which results in a massive fight in the warehouse, broken up by the police.
+He narrowly escapes arrest by posing as an undercover officer.
 Exhausted at his failure and out of fuel, Howard goes to Mickey's Diner and calls home, intending to tell Liz the truth.
-Jamie answers the phone but keeps reminding him of his promise to be home on time for the annual Holiday Wintertainment Parade.
-Losing his patience, Howard yells at Jamie.
-When he tries to apologize, Jamie scolds him for not keeping his promises, causing Howard to feel guilty.

-Howard finds Myron at the diner, where they overhear a radio station advertising a competition for a Turbo Man doll.
-The ensuing fight between them results in the diner's phone getting disconnected, forcing them to race to the radio station on foot, where the DJ reveals that the competition was actually for a Turbo Man gift certificate.
-The police arrive, but Howard and Myron escape after Myron threatens the officers by pretending one of his packages is a bomb.